Cinnynom/Cinnynom/README.md

 ## Hi there 👋

+Hello I am Cinny, I go by She/Her and I am trying to learn how to use github.
+I like music alot and other things like yuri and uh playing games.

 <!--
 **Cinnynom/Cinnynom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.